-Always balance the load in the center of the trailer to maintain a balanced weight distribution on the tires and trailer frame, larger logs on the bottom and smaller on top.
+Always balance the load in the centre of the trailer to maintain a balanced weight distribution on the tires and trailer frame, larger logs on the bottom and smaller on top.
 The best results are obtained when loads are planned in a safe and common sense manner.

-- Do not load logs above the height of the trailer bunks. - Do not load logs so as to create a peak in the center of the load.
+- Do not load logs above the height of the trailer bunks. - Do not load logs so as to create a peak in the centre of the load.
 The load must be flat as possible. - Ensure no logs or branches are protruding out of the side of the trailer load should be contained within the bunks. - Ensure no logs are sitting in an unstable position. - Secure the load by strapping it down when preparing to transport.

-- Never operate the boom or load over or near personnel - Do not operate loader within 100 feet of all electrical power transmission lines.
+over or near personnel Do not operate loader within 100 feet of all electrical power transmission lines.